trieuhuygiang/addiction-tracker/BUILD_FROM_SCRATCH.md

-# 🛠️ Build Addiction Tracker from Scratch
+# 🛠️ Build Purity Revive Center from Scratch

 A complete step-by-step guide to building this addiction recovery tracking web application from zero to deployment.